lwshome/boozang-fo/index.md

 ### Subscriptions ###

 This allows you to setup email notification for test runs.
-The options are self-explanatory.

-Wensheng
+Server Host
+ : Which server you want to send test reports to.

 ![example image](images/settings_subscription.png "An exemplary image")

 ### Service ###

-Wensheng
+This is a experimental screen for posting TR reports and screen-shots to an external API.

 ![example image](images/settings_service.png "An exemplary image")